Grandpawarr/Tabu_Search/README.md

 executable file
 ---
-- Linux:PRO
+- Linux:TabuSearch
-- Window:PRO.exe
+- Window:TabuSearch.exe
-- click PRO.exe to see the values ​​generated at the beginning and the final value of the algorithm.
+- click TabuSearch.exe to see the value generated at the beginning and the final value of the algorithm.

 Makefile
 ---
-- test:
+- run:
 >- run program
 - clean:
 >- delete program